 Eric Maisel is America’s foremost creativity coach and the author of more than 40 books including Making Your Creative Mark, Coaching the Artist Within, Fearless Creating, The Van Gogh Blues, and Mastering Creative Anxiety.
 Coming soon: Secrets of a Creativity Coach.
 Dr. Maisel presents two live one-hour teleclasses every month with the Academy for Optimal Living.
 You can visit Dr. Maisel at www.ericmaisel.com or contact him at email@example.com.

-Make sure, as best as you can, to come to a “clean end” with the closing gallery, including getting your art back and getting paid any outstanding monies.
+Make sure, as best as you can, to come to a “clean end” with the closing gallery, including getting your art back and getting paid.

 Often embedded in our best mature work are things from long ago and far away that are just unforgettable, if only we stop to remember them.